Recover at Route 50 CrossFit

 2. Increases Circulation

 Alternating temperatures can stimulate blood flow and improve circulation.
-Heat from a sauna causes blood vessels to dilate, while exposure to cooler conditions causes them to constrict.
-This contrast can enhance overall circulation and may benefit cardiovascular health.
+Heat from a sauna causes blood vessels to dilate, which may help improve circulation and support cardiovascular health.

 3. Enhances Immune Function